MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/adac/fine-grained-password-policies.md

 1. Select the fine grained password policy, and in the **Tasks** pane choose **Delete**.

-1. choose **OK** in the confirmation dialog.
+1. Choose **OK** in the confirmation dialog to delete the policy.

 ### [PowerShell](#tab/powershell)

 Here's how to use the [Remove-ADFineGrainedPasswordPolicy](/powershell/module/activedirectory/remove-adfinegrainedpasswordpolicy) cmdlet to delete a fine grained password policy.

-> [!TIP]
-> Remember that you will need to remove deletion protection from the policy before you can remove the policy.

 1. Open an elevated PowerShell session by right-clicking on the _Start_ button and choosing **Windows PowerShell (Admin)**.